-Channel Scan: the DIR-601 to choose the channel with the least amount of interference.
+Channel Scan: 615 to choose the channel with the least amount of interference.

-Wireless Indicates the channel setting for the DIR-601.
-By default Channel: the channel is set to 6.
-The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
-If you enable Auto Channel Scan, this option will be greyed out.
+Wireless Indicates the channel setting for the DIR-615.
+By default the Channel: channel is set to 6.
+The Channel can be changed to fit the channel